chainer/chainermn/examples/dcgan/README.md

 The model assumes the resolution of an input image is 32x32.
 If you want to use another image resolution, you need to change the network architecture in net.py.

-Below is an example learning result using cifar-10 dataset after 200 epoch.
+Below is an example learning result using cifar-10 dataset after 200 epoch, where the model is trained using 4 GPUs with minibatch size 50 for each process.

 ![example result](https://raw.githubusercontent.com/pfnet/chainermn/master/examples/dcgan/example_image.png)